Ruchita-0310/bioinformatics/comparative genomics.md

 - Downloaded the zipped file on the computer to view
 ## 10.5.
 Gene content evolution on the most likely rooted species tree | run it in "reroot2" directory
 ### 10.5.1.
 Branchwise events
-- Once the most likely root has been identified, this technique allows users to quantify the relative contributions of duplication, transfer, loss, and origination in the gene content evolution
+- Once the most likely root has been identified, this technique allows users to quantify the relative contributions of duplication, transfer, loss, and origination in the gene content evolution.
 - Copy [branchwise_number_of_events.py](https://github.com/ak-andromeda/ALE_methods/blob/main/branchwise_number_of_events.py)
 ```
-python branchwise_number_of_events.py > dtloc.tsv # run this command in reroot2 directory only!
+python branchwise_number_of_events.py > dtloc.tsv
 ```
 - **Results**:
 1. Now open .tsv file that contains a table (use 16 and 30 as internal nodes).